Monthly Highlights on the Climate System

 'Monthly Highlights on the Climate System' has been issued in PDF format since March 2007 as a monthly bulletin focusing on the monthly highlights of the monitoring results.

-- Monthly precipitation amounts were significantly above normal on the Pacific side of eastern and western Japan.
+- Monthly precipitation amounts were significantly above normal on the Pacific side of northern Japan and in eastern Japan.

-- In the equatorial Pacific, remarkably positive SST anomalies were observed in the area near the date line.
+- In the equatorial Pacific, remarkably positive SST anomalies were observed in the western part.

-- The subtropical jet stream shifted southward from its normal position over East Asia.
+- The westerly jet stream shifted northward from its normal position over Japan.

 Full version (PDF)